 The experience begins with participants examining a story that illustrates how the ‘veil of ignorance’ can be a helpful thought experiment when evaluating fairness in society.
-They then engage in ‘Draw the Line’, a simulation where they are alien special agents who have received intel about a newly discovered planet, ‘Earth’, and a new species, ‘Humans’.
-Participants work in small teams to investigate how the humans have distributed resources and whether people on Earth live in a just society.
-Each team shares their findings and participants recognize that many of the world’s population currently have access to less than what they consider to be fair.
-Through a movement-based think-pair-share, they identify some of the causes and consequences of the current lack of social justice and the link between power and access.
+They then engage in ‘Draw the Line’, where they gain a deeper understanding of the unfair distribution of resources around the world and of what is meant by the term ‘Social Justice’ and how it is reflected in society.
+Next, participants consider the concepts of equality, equity and liberation in relation to social justice and take part in choosing how to ‘fairly’ divide resources.
 Using a ‘Problem Tree’, participants enhance their understanding of a social issue and understand the difference between charity and justice.
 They appreciate that justice creates long-term change as it focuses on addressing the root causes of issues and reduces the need for charity in the future.
-Participants explore a framework to help strengthen their understanding of how they can be social advocates.
+Finally, participants explore a framework to help strengthen their understanding of how they can be social advocates.
 Through a team exercise, they select a social issue of their choice and identify actions they can take to help create positive change and move society towards justice.

 Draw the Line